 It is particularly relevant for franchises and subcontracting models.

-The regulatory environment in 2025 reflects increasing pressure on businesses to classify workers correctly.
+The regulatory environment in 2026 reflects continuing pressure on businesses to classify workers correctly.

 Key updates include: